sampy-project/docu_sampy/advanced_guide/03_graphs.md

   <img src="./assets/adjacency_matrix.png" width="50%" />
 </p>

-Even if adjacency matrices are extremely useful in mathematics and informatics, they often are a quite inneficient way to encode graphs as is.
-Indeed, in most practical cases those matrices are mostly filled with zeros.
-In most cases, adjacency matrices are encoded using "sparce matrices", but in our case we can do something more straightforward.
+Even if adjacency matrices are extremely useful theoretical tools in mathematics and informatics, they often are memory inneficient to store graphs' structure.
+Indeed, in most practical cases those matrices are filled with zeros.
+Generally, adjacency matrices are encoded using "sparce matrices", but in our case we can do something more straightforward.
+Given the previous section, graphs in Sampy have the following properties.

+1. A graph in sampy has a small maximal out-degree (i.e. the maximal number of arrows coming out of any vertex).
+Typically, this number is below 10.
+2. The vast majority of the graph's vertices actually have this number as out-degree (the exceptions mostly happen at the borders of the map).

+If we denote by `D` the maximal out-degree of the graph, and `n` its number of vertices, then we can encode the graph' structure in a `n x D` array `C` as follows.

+1. `C` is an array of integers.
+2. `C[i, :]` is essentially the list of all the vertices `v` such that there is an arrow from `i` to `v`.
+3. de